zephan-spencer/gem5-SALAM-README/GEMM_Example.md

 Since the GEMM accelerator is going to pull from a static set of memory accesses that are hard coded, the memory addresses associated with each of the matrices for the GEMM operation will be used again in our system design.

+The complete code for the GEMM accelerator can be found in gemm.c, which is stored under **gemm/hw/gemm.c**

 ## top.c

 Now that the accelerator is written, we are going to move over to our control mechanism for the accelerator and DMAs.
 In this instance we want to have the DMAs and accelerator controlled by an additional device to reduce overhead on the CPU.